Yashi-9/Hardware-Sales-Insights/README.md

  ### Power BI Analysis and Dashboard

+   #### Data Cleaning

+   1.Missing Value Treatement:

+   The transaction table has a ton of 0 and negative values in the sales_amount column .
+Since the % of these records compared to total dataset is very low ie <=1% , it is safe to filter it out.

+   2.Sales amount column in transcation table has a few USD currency, converted it to INR.

+   3.The market table has two international markets with no zones allocated.
+Filtering it out using the dropdown.

+   4. Removed and hide columns not required for processing.

  ### Sales Analysis Dashboard:

  1. **Description:** Provides insights into sales trends, key performance indicators, and monthly sales targets.

  2. **Key Visuals:**

     2.1.
 Visualized overall sales trends, performance against targets, and key performance indicators (KPIs).

     2.2.
 Employed Pareto analysis to identify top-selling products and their contribution to revenue.

     2.3.
 Analyzed the correlation between sales and other business metrics to understand key drivers and inhibitors.

     2.4.
 Included dynamic rolling averages to smooth out fluctuations and reveal underlying trends.

 3. **Insights:**

    3.1.
 Overall Sales Trends

     - Strong Overall Sales: Total sales show a positive trend across the year, peaking in January, July, and notably in October & November indicating seasonal or campaign-driven uplift.

     - Significant Drop in September: A sharp decline in sales, possibly due to supply chain issues or demand fluctuation.

     - Volatile Growth: Month-over-month % fluctuates considerably.

    - Roughly 17.7% of products account for ~80% of revenue.

    3.2.
 Channel Performance:

    - Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.

    - E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year  suggesting increased online engagement or effective digital campaigns.

 4. 🎯 Target Gap Analysis